The Indian Pulsar Timing Array Data Release 2: II. Customised Single-Pulsar Noise Analysis and Noise Budget: Complete noise analysis results for PSR J1909-3744

-In contrast, the remaining 15 long time baseline pulsars (with $T_{\text{span}}\gtrsim2.5\,\text{yr}$) show strong preference to red noises but no generic trend in terms of the optimal model preference.
-Out of these, only 3 pulsars, namely, PSRs J0437$-$4715, J1909$-$3744 and J1939$+$2134 prefer the most complicated model with all forms of red noises, however, only J1909$-$3744 shows preference for $\dot{n}_{\text{earth}}$ in the solar-wind model.
-These 12 pulsars also show a wide range of Gaussianity levels in the post-noise residuals.
-From Table \ref{tab:AD}, it is evident that 4 of the 15 pulsars (highlighted in red) show significant non-Gaussianity with the A-D statistic beyond 99\% confidence interval of $\sim 7.2\,\text{yr}$ in DR2 compared to $\sim 7.2\,\text{yr}$.
+PSR J1909$-$3744 is one of the longest time baseline pulsars in the InPTA DR2 sample with an effective time span of $\sim$$7.2\,\text{yr}$.
 The results of customised single-pulsar noise analysis methodology described in detail in Section \ref{sec:NoiseModeling} give the most complicated noise model for this pulsar with $\texttt{EFAC}+\texttt{EQUAD}+\texttt{ECORR}$ parameters in the white noise model with 7 different backend-receiver configurations for each parameter, amounting to a total of 21 different white noise parameters, along with $\texttt{ARN}+\texttt{DMN}+\texttt{FCN}$ in the red noise model, each with full Fourier basis sampling amounting to $86$ Fourier bins, and $n_{\text{earth}}$ and $\dot{n}_{\text{earth}}$ parameters in the \texttt{SWdet} model.
 All of this adds up to a parameter space of $30$ dimensions in the single-pulsar noise landscape of this pulsar.

 The sampled posterior distributions of all the noise parameters obtained after the parameter estimation procedure are shown in figure \ref{fig:AppA-PE} where the $n_{\text{earth}}$ and $\dot{n}_{\text{earth}}$ parameters are represented by \verb|NE_SW| and \verb|NE_SW1|, respectively.
 The pre-noise and post-noise residuals obtained after subtracting the time-domain contributions of all the noise processes and carefully scaling the ToA uncertainties with the white noise parameters are shown in Figure \ref{fig:AppA-Resids}.
 The post-noise residuals are noticeably flatter than the pre-noise residuals, demonstrating the effectiveness of the comprehensive noise analysis methodology.
 For this pulsar, the residuals exhibit fully Gaussian behavior after noise modeling as can be seen from the distribution in Figure \ref{fig:AppA-ResidDist} and the Quantile-Quantile (Q-Q) plot in Figure \ref{fig:AppA-QQ}, further confirming the robustness of the adopted methodology.